Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 2: Symbolic Enforceability of Security and Safety Requirements in Agent Benchmarks

-For our analysis, we consider the six symbolic guardrail strategies listed in Table~\ref{tab:symbolic_guardrail_list}: API validation, schema constraints, information flow, temporal logic, user confirmation, and response templates.
-These strategies are rooted in traditional software engineering and have emerged in prior work as plausible approaches to secure AI agents, as discussed in Section~\ref{sec:related_works_guardrails}.
-We developed this list using two complementary strategies.
-First, top-down, we identified methods already used in the literature to secure AI agents, such as information-flow control~\cite{costa2025securingaiagentsinformationflow}.
-Second, bottom-up, we identified strategies that may not yet be discussed in the academic literature but are natural fits for the properties these benchmarks aim to assure, such as API validation.
-We believe these six strategies cover the properties for which symbolic guarantees seem plausible, though future work may identify more strategies for additional properties.
+For each requirement, we manually classify whether it can be plausibly enforced symbolically, that is, through deductive reasoning in program code.
+We operationalize this by checking whether any of six symbolic guardrails, explained in \tablename~\ref{tab:symbolic_guardrail_list}, could enforce it: API validation, schema constraints, information flow\footnote{Strict enforcement of information-flow properties is challenging given implicit flows and environment interactions, though various approaches exist~\cite{sabelfeld2003language}; these nuances are beyond our scope.}, temporal logic, user confirmation, and response templates.
+We assembled this catalog in two ways.
+Top-down, we identified methods already used in prior work to secure AI agents (Sec.~\ref{sec:related_works_guardrails}), such as information-flow control~\cite{costa2025securingaiagentsinformationflow}.
+Bottom-up, we identified strategies not usually discussed in the academic literature but well-suited to the requirements these benchmarks evaluate.

-For each potential requirement under the three policies, we manually assign one of three labels:
+For each candidate requirement in the three benchmarks' policies, we manually assign one of three labels:

-\begin{itemize}[leftmargin=*] \item \textbf{Out of scope:} Sentences that provide information rather than requirements (e.g., ``User's profile contains their email'', specify requirements for the system rather than model behavior (e.g., ``No PII should be stored persistently''), or are hallucinated by the LLM and are infeasible given the tools (MedAgentBench only). \item \textbf{Enforceable symbolically:} We judge the sentence can plausibly be guaranteed by one or more symbolic guardrails.
-We also identify which guardrails could guarantee it. \item \textbf{Not enforceable symbolically:} We judge the sentence to express a requirement that cannot be guaranteed by any combination of symbolic guardrails. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Out of scope:} (1) provides information rather than stating a requirement (e.g., ``User's profile contains their email''); (2) specifies a system-level requirement that cannot be fulfilled through agent behavior (e.g., ``No PII should be stored persistently''); or (3) was hallucinated by the LLM and is infeasible given the available tools (MedAgentBench only). \item \textbf{Enforceable symbolically:} can be enforced by one or more symbolic guardrails; we also record which guardrails. \item \textbf{Likely not enforceable symbolically:} cannot be enforced by any combination of the considered guardrails. \end{itemize}

-In most cases, the classification was straightforward.
-For a small number of sentences, all authors discussed the requirement or implemented the guardrail to gain confidence in the label.
-For requirements classified as not enforceable, we explored themes for RQ3 through a card-sorting-style grouping and reflection process.
+In most cases, classification was straightforward.
+To validate borderline labels, all authors discussed them and reached consensus; we share our classifications for readers to confirm.
+For each requirement labeled enforceable, one author implemented the corresponding guardrail and verified its behavior against the benchmark data; these implementations are reused in Study 3 (see Sec.~\ref{sec:part3_experiments} for details).
+All authors also discussed requirements classified as not enforceable, exploring common reasons through a card-sorting-style grouping and reflection.